 We are part of the Carlton Academy 'family of schools' and most of our children transfer to the Carlton Academy at the end of Year 6.
 However, a number of children also transfer to Carlton-le-Willows Academy.
+Admissions policies and procedures apply for each feeder school.

-Working Together with Parents
+Working Together with Families

 We see the education of children as a partnership between home and academy.
-Parents are always welcomed in our academy and we value your skills and opinions.
-Throughout the year, we host events to which parents are invited.
+Parents/carers are always welcomed in our academy and we value your skills and opinions.
+Throughout the year, we host events to which families are invited.
 These include our annual 'Meet the Teacher' event, our awards assemblies, class events, academy productions, DAaRT Graduation for Year 6, curriculum workshops, online safety presentations and other seasonal celebrations.
 We also invite parents/carers to attend our 'Happy Families' support group meetings, everyone is welcome.
 It's a chance to meet other parents/carers and discuss issues and ask questions about topics that affect all families such as homework, behaviour, sleep, eating, making ends meet etc.